ynux/snowflake_datavault/README.md

 The sample schema has some special features.
 The data is apperently generated randomly, so for every where clause, one row comes back.
 Also, i couldn't query the information query for the objects.

+### Known Issues

+* The code implicity relies on name conventions (names of hubs/links - their hash keys)
+* the generated code should be named _generated and gitignored
+* use try / except
+* missing cleanup scripts (truncate / drop tables in playgrounds)